shrey-x/ai-llm-red-team-handbook/docs/Chapter_25_Advanced_Adversarial_ML.md

 | "Universal and Transferable Adversarial Attacks on Aligned Language Models" (Zou et al.) | 2023 | arXiv | GCG attack against aligned LLMs             |
 | "SmoothLLM: Defending Large Language Models Against Jailbreaking Attacks" (Robey et al.) | 2023 | arXiv | Randomized smoothing defense                |

-**Evolution of Understanding:**

-- **2014-2016:** Discovery of adversarial examples in vision models; initial theoretical frameworks
-- **2017-2019:** Development of robust attacks (CW, PGD) and defenses (adversarial training)
-- **2020-2022:** Extension to NLP models; adversarial examples in text classification, machine translation
-- **2023-Present:** Focus on LLM jailbreaking; gradient-based attacks on aligned models; defense research

-**Current Research Gaps:**
+**How understanding evolved:**

+The field discovered adversarial examples in vision models around 2014-2016 and built initial theoretical frameworks.
+Between 2017-2019, robust attacks (CW, PGD) and defenses (adversarial training) matured.
+NLP models came under scrutiny from 2020-2022, with work on text classification and machine translation.
+Since 2023, the focus has shifted to LLM jailbreaking with gradient-based attacks on aligned models.

+**What we still don't know:**

-1. **Certified defenses for LLMs:** No provably robust defenses exist for language models
+1. No certified defenses exist for LLMs.
+We can't prove robustness mathematically.
-2. **Efficient adversarial training:** Current methods are computationally prohibitive at LLM scale
+2. Adversarial training is computationally prohibitive at LLM scale.
-3. **Semantic-preserving constraints:** Attacks that guarantee human-imperceptible changes for text
+3. We lack constraints that guarantee imperceptible text changes.
-4. **Cross-modal attacks:** Adversarial examples that transfer between text, audio, and image inputs
+4. Cross-modal attacks that work across text, audio, and images are poorly understood.

-**Recommended Reading:**

-**For Practitioners (by time available):**

-- **5 minutes:** Zou et al. blog post on GCG - Quick overview of state-of-the-art attack
-- **30 minutes:** Robey et al. SmoothLLM paper - Practical defense you can implement
-- **Deep dive:** Carlini & Wagner 2017 - Comprehensive understanding of robust adversarial evaluation

-**By Focus Area:**

-- **Attack Techniques:** Zou et al., 2023 - Best for understanding LLM-specific attacks
-- **Defense Mechanisms:** Madry et al., 2018 - Foundation for adversarial training
-- **Theoretical Foundation:** Goodfellow et al., 2015 - Essential for understanding why attacks work
+**What to read:**

+If you have 5 minutes, read the Zou et al. blog post on GCG.
+For 30 minutes, the SmoothLLM paper gives you something practical to implement.
+For a deep dive, Carlini & Wagner 2017 is essential for understanding robust evaluation.

 ---